 - (a) Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system. - (b) All turbidity samples met the turbidity limit of 0.3 NTU.

-- (c) Minimum allowable free chlorine residual at entry point to the distribution system. - (d) Only one sample required.
+(Turbidity data from January 2017 only). - (c) Lowest concentration of free chlorine detected.
+(Chorline data from January 2017 only). - (d) Minimum allowable free chlorine residual at entry point to distribution system. - (e) Only one sample required.